- 1 Foundation

 Exemption from federal and state taxation is not automatic and eligible corporations must apply with the Internal Revenue Service (“IRS”) and the State Comptroller to obtain an exemption.
 Not all non-profit corporations are entitled to exemption from state and federal taxes.
 The secretary of state, however, does not make the determination of exemption.

-How does a non-profit organization, including a non-profit corporation, obtain exemption from Federal Income Taxes?
+How does a non-profit organization, including a non-profit corporation, obtain an exemption from Federal Income Taxes?

 How do I form a “501(c)(3)” Corporation?